DalbergDataInsights/react-components/docs/README.md

 ### StatusColor Props

-- color: color of the circle
+- color: the color of the circle

 ### StatusColor Props Passthrough

-It is necessary to mention that this component edits default container properties, initializing wrapper ans flexbox to make sure it's tightly centered in the middle of the wrapper.
+It is necessary to mention that this component edits default container properties, initializing wrapper and flexbox to make sure it's tightly centered in the middle of the wrapper.

 - size - diameter of the span
 - circle - span props